-3R projects for each lowa DOT District office, identifying the need for bicycle accommodations, and estimating the additional cost required for said accommodations.
-Of the 56 projects in the combined FY2017 3R budget, 45 projects would have no additional cost for bicycle accommodations-either because the project already includes adequate paved shoulders or because the project would be considered exempt from the policy because it involved spot improvements, was a seal coat project (which are very low cost per mile and therefore not conducive to widening shoulders), or was on a roadway that prohibit bicycles (expressways with minimum speed limits).
+The total cost impact of the Complete Streets Policy was estimated by examining the FY2017 3R projects for each lowa DOT District office, identifying the need for bicycle accommodations, and estimating the additional cost required for said accommodations.
+Of the 56 projects in the combined FY2017 3R budget, 45 projects would have no additional cost for bicycle accommodations-either because the project already includes adequate paved shoulders or because the project would be considered exempt from the policy because it involved spot improvements, was a seal coat project (which are very low cost per mile and therefore not conducive to widening shoulders), or was on a roadway that prohibits bicycles (expressways with minimum speed limits).

 Of the remaining eligible projects, eight projects passed two or fewer need tests, with one passing none of the tests.
-For these projects, the cost exception threshold was lowered to 15, 10, or 0 percent.
+For these projects, the cost exception thresholds were lowered to 15, 10, or 0 percent.
 Most of the projects required only 1.5 additional feet of paved shoulder width (per side) to provide an adequate accommodation.
 A few projects required an additional 2.5 to 3.5 feet per side.
-The estimated total cost of providing accommodations on the eligible projects totalled approximately 3 percent of the FY2017 3R budget of \$98.6 million.
+The estimated total cost of providing accommodations on the eligible projects totaled approximately 3 percent of the FY2017 3R budget of \$98.6 million.